SimoneAncona/simply2d/README.md

 # Simply2D
 ## Introduction
-This library allows, thanks to SDL2, to create windows and draw on the screen
+This library allows, thanks to SDL2, to create windows and draw on the screen.
+> This library is not fully implemented

 ## Installation
 This library require `SDL2` in order to run.
 Simple DirectMedia Layer is a cross-platform library designed to provide low level access to different resources such as video.
 SDL2 is available for windows, linux and macos as well